furkanGitId/Angular-Interview-Questions-Answers/🚀 Angular Interview Questions (Hinglish Edition) - 30+ Q&A.md

 ---

-# Angular Interview Questions (Hindi/English)

-This document converts the provided list of Angular interview questions and answers (in a mix of English and Hindi) into a structured Markdown format, complete with examples where applicable.

----

 ## 1. Why Angular? / Angular kyun use karein?

 Angular is a **powerful framework** that helps in building large-scale web applications.
 Its main advantage is that it is best suited for creating **Single Page Applications (SPAs)** and it has the backing of Google.